tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 If an attacker can decrypt the message content before the expiry of the login credentails, the attacker can steal the credentails.
 The theft of login credentials is a serious security concern that can have a wide range of consequences for individuals and organizations.
 The most immediate and obvious challenge is that the attacker gains unauthorized access to the victim's accounts, systems, or data.
 This can lead to data breaches, privacy violations, and various forms of cybercrime.

-HTTPS will have to support the Quantum-Ready usage profile discussed in {#confident}.
+HTTPS MUST support the Quantum-Ready usage profile discussed in {#confident}.
 Reverse proxies operated between clients and origin servers will also have to support {#confident}.

 ## Email Submission